Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 • over 35 years old - height in centimeters minus 100.

-In people with a narrow chest (asthenic physique), the data obtained are reduced by 5%, and in people with a wide chest (hypersthenic physique), they increase by 5%.
+In people with a narrow chest (asthenic physique), the obtained data decreases by 5%, and in people with a wide chest (hypersthenic physique) it increases by 5%.

-I note that the formula “height in centimeters minus 100”, popular due to its simplicity, used for people of any height, distorts Brock's indicator.
+I would like to note that the formula “height in centimeters minus 100,” popular due to its simplicity, and used for people of any height, distorts Broca’s index.

-How to determine BMI: body mass index calculation
+How to determine BMI: calculating body mass index

 Currently, a very informative indicator is used in international practice - the calculation of body mass index (BMI), also called the Quetelet index.
-In 1997 and 2000 WHO recommended that body weight be assessed based on BMI, with which Russian doctors also agreed.
-However, in the report "Prevention, diagnosis and treatment of primary arterial hypertension in the Russian Federation" (2000), experts from the Scientific Society for the Study of Arterial Hypertension, the All-Russian Scientific Society of Cardiology and the Interdepartmental Council on Cardiovascular Diseases made an amendment: as the lower limit of BMI, characterizing normal body weight, it is proposed to consider 20 kg / m 2 instead of the WHO recommended indicator of 18.5 kg / m 2 shown in the table.
-The reason for this proposal is simple: a number of studies have found that among people with low BMI values (less than 19-20 kg / m 2), there is a higher mortality not only from cancer or chronic obstructive pulmonary disease, but also from cardiovascular diseases.
+In 1997 and 2000 WHO recommended assessing body weight based on BMI, which Russian doctors agreed with.
+However, in the report “Prevention, diagnosis and treatment of primary arterial hypertension in the Russian Federation” (2000), experts from the Scientific Society for the Study of Arterial Hypertension, the All-Russian Scientific Society of Cardiologists and the Interdepartmental Council on Cardiovascular Diseases made an amendment: as the lower limit of BMI, characterizing normal body weight, it is proposed to consider 20 kg/m2 instead of the WHO recommended indicator of 18.5 kg/m2 shown in the table.
+The reason for this proposal is simple: a number of studies have found that among people with low BMI values (less than 19-20 kg/m2), there is a higher mortality rate not only from cancer or chronic obstructive pulmonary diseases, but also from cardiovascular diseases.

-Before determining the BMI, the available body weight in kilograms is divided by the height in meters squared:
+Before determining BMI, existing body weight in kilograms is divided by height in meters squared:

 BMI = body weight (in kilograms) / (height in 2 meters).

-The body mass index table allows you to assess your health and anticipate possible risks of developing chronic diseases.
-It gives a description of the indicators of body mass index (BMI).
-We warn you that the assessment of body mass index should be carried out by a qualified doctor, taking into account your individual characteristics.
+The body mass index table allows you to assess your health status and anticipate possible risks of developing chronic diseases.
+It provides characteristics of body mass index (BMI) indicators.
+We caution you that body mass index assessment should be carried out by a qualified physician, taking into account your individual characteristics.

 Characteristic